Policy on Promotional Activities in the University of Chicago Library

 University offices or departments may request that their signs, flyers, or posters be considered for inclusion in the glass cases located in the entryway of Regenstein.
 Requests to post in these cases must be submitted at least five days prior to the desired posting date.
 A copy of the flyer, poster or sign must be provided prior to approval being granted.

-Sign holders on the entry doors for Regenstein and SSA are for Library use only.
+Sign holders on the entry doors for Regenstein and Social Work are for Library use only.

 Sign holders on the entry doors for Crerar may be used for events held in the Kathleen A. Zar Room.